castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 others with a large number of units.
-The simulation results presented in the paper show that NumPkSingle and OldOkSingle (_per-AP selection_) outperform the other strategies (_per-Group selection_) when the TXOP-sharing transmissions are scheduled every 5 milliseconds and the SINR threshold is 20 dB, high enough to guarantee the use of a high Modulation and Coding Scheme (MCS) in the simulation using 9 APs transmitting on the same channel.
+The simulation results presented in the paper show that NumPkSingle and OldOkSingle (_per-AP selection_) outperform the other strategies (_per-Group selection_) when the TXOP-sharing transmissions are scheduled every 5 milliseconds, and the SINR threshold is 20 dB, high enough to guarantee the use of a high Modulation and Coding Scheme (MCS) in the simulation using 9 APs transmitting on the same channel.